djorna/simple_rover_ros/README.md

 # Simple Rover ROS
-A simple template to get started with wheeled mobile robots and stereo vision in ROS.
+A simple template to get started with simulated mobile robots and stereo vision in ROS.

 ## Requirements
 * ROS Kinetic*
 * Gazebo

-\* Tested with ROS Kinetic, but may also work with other ROS versions
+\* Tested with ROS Kinetic, but may also work with other ROS versions.

 ## Installation
     cd ~/catkin_ws/src
     git clone https://github.com/djorna/simple_rover_ros.git
     cd ..